Donate

 Rose

 As a passionate champion for girls’ education, I have grown a well-established reputation in my community and beyond, as an anti-child marriage activist.
-I regularly facilitates awareness campaigns around child marriage, speaking out in front of large groups of parents and children, teachers and school committee members, together with local traditional leaders, mother support groups, social welfare officers and the police.
+I regularly facilitate awareness campaigns around child marriage, speaking out in front of large groups of parents and children, teachers and school committee members, together with local traditional leaders, social welfare officers and the police.

 News-feature-article-5-reasons-blog